Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 React is tricky, though I have mainly been stuck in my walkthrough by having to dive in and understand some more scope stuff with functions and specifically this, bind and function scoping.

+### Day 4: July 1st, 2020

+#### Today's Progress
+- Almost have bind sorted out

+#### Thoughts:
+Gah React...

+### Day 5: July 3rd, 2020

+#### Today's Progress
+- Started work on my React app

+#### Thoughts:
+Huzzah!
+A buddy of mine from worked walked me through some major React core pieces.
+I feel much more comfortable with it now and have started actually developing with it!
+Time to build.
+Yasss.